OP-TEE/build/docs/hikey.md

 The intention here was to do almost the same kind of build as the regular where the big difference is the kernel in use and the root fs.
 The kernel currently comes from the 96Boards team, but that might change soon again.
 The root fs is a Debian based root file system.
-In this setup we're also using a pre-built UEFI binary.
-In the long run we would like to change that so we build UEFI from scratch in this setup just as we do in other OP-TEE setups.

 In the root fs there is already a couple of OP-TEE binaries included.
 After building the solution one must replace those, since they are a bit dated (see